JoyeBright/NLP981/README.md

 ## Contents

-* ### Week 1
+* ### Week 1: Supervised Classification
-  Supervised Classification, Confusion Matrix, Whisker Plot, Data Splitting, Using Supervised Models like Logistic Regression, Decision Tree and so on.
+  Confusion Matrix, Whisker Plot, Data Splitting, Using Supervised Models like Logistic Regression, Decision Tree and so on.